- Job Search

 - Click on Apply as a Student (visible on left navigation), on the system; complete e-form and submit.
 Registration and approval are REQUIRED before moving forward in the process.
 NOTE: KEEP A RECORD OF YOUR USERNAME AND PASSWORD.

 - Benchmarks for approval status include:

-For Undergraduate Students: 2.75 cum GPA with at least 3.0 GPA in major/subject area; completions of at least 2-3000 level or higher courses in your major (or designated departmental equivalent); current enrollment in a degree seeking program in the College; and, for business majors, being a declared major in business--NOT pre-business.
+For Undergraduate Students: 2.75 cum GPA with at least 3.0 GPA in major/subject area; completions of at least 2-3000 level or higher courses in your major (or designated departmental equivalent); current enrollment in a degree seeking program in the College; and, for business majors, being a declared major in business.

 For Graduate Students: 3.3 cum GPA; completion of at least 3 graduate courses in your program of study; current enrollment in a degree seeking program in the College.